dvallemo/CANBUS-Sniffer-PCB/README.md

-# CANBUS Sniffer
+# CANBUS Sniffer PCB

-A compact USB-to-CAN interface built around an STM32 microcontroller and CAN transceiver for learning high-speed PCB design, USB routing, power supply design, and embedded hardware development.
+A compact **USB-to-CAN Bus interface** designed around an **STM32F0 microcontroller** and a **CAN transceiver**.
+This project was built to practice professional PCB design techniques from schematic capture through PCB layout while following industry design practices.

 **Version:** V1.0.0